bacook17/acronym/README.md

 # ACRONYM (Acronym CReatiON for You and Me)
 =====

-A python-based tool for creating English-ish Acronyms from your long project name
+A python-based tool for creating English-ish Acronyms from your fancy project

 To install, simply navigate to install directory, and run:
 ```